badubizzle/ex_dag/README.md

 Given this,
 We can start running tasks *f, g, h, i, b* since they have no dependencies.

-Taking advantage of Elixir processes we can run these tasks in concurrently
+Taking advantage of Elixir processes we can run these tasks concurrently

 Once those tasks are completed we pick the next available tasks and run them.